Chrstjan/Percent-Wheel-Spin/README.md

-# Html-Boilerplate
+# Percent Wheel Spin
-A Html Boilerplate
+A spining wheel with discount percents